 Skip to main content

-How to create and manage slides in Wooclap for presentation?
+How to create and manage slides in Wooclap for a presentation?

 Slides allow you to share information with participants, add instructions to a questionnaire, and explain theoretical concepts.

-If you don't have any animations, but you wish to add links to your presentation, you can do so with the feature described below.
+If you don't have any animations, but you wish to add links to your presentation, you can do so with the Slide question type.

 • Title slide